muratk5n/thirdwave/en/README.md

 source instead.
 Following result of raw polls for certain race can expose trends, it can give a good idea.
 It worked fine.

-"Why did u look at individual polls rather than 538 average?"
+"Why did u look at individual polls rather than 538 average before midterms?"

 ---